-Stay stylish with these 30 Nordstrom gifts for everyone on your list
+Stay stylish with these 35 Nordstrom gifts for everyone on your list

 Estee Lauder Advanced Night Repair Synchronized Recovery Complex II Serum (starting at $70; nordstrom.com)

-Nearly 3,000 Nordstrom shoppers gave this serum a five-star rating, and for good reason.
+Nearly 3,000 Nordstrom shoppers gave this serum a 5-star rating, and for good reason.
 Made with antioxidants plus hyaluronic acid, it helps to reduce fine lines and wrinkles while keeping your skin hydrated and glowing.

 _______________________________________________________________________________